ajPetrov/Restaurant/README.md

 # Restaurant

 C# App that represents a restaurant system.
+Used for educational purposes and exercising the factory design pattern.

 ** works in Bulgarian